Skip to content

 Your continuous integration workflow is broken down into jobs when using CircleCI.
 From the code block above, you can see that you first define a list of jobs that run on each commit.
 For example, your repository will run on a prebuilt docker image cimg/node:18.7.0.
 It first checks out the repository with the Node version specified in the image.

-The job then proceeds to run all the steps specified, after which you will need to define a workflow at the end of your file.
+After all the specified steps, define a workflow at the end of your file.
 You can learn more about creating a custom process with CircleCI from the official documentation.

 Travis CI for CI/CD